UnitTestBot/UTBotJava/DEVNOTE.md

 # UTBot Java Developer Guide

- Here are the steps for you to start the research of UTBot Java.
+ Here are the steps for you to jump into UTBot Java.

 ## Install UTBot Java from source
 1. Clone UTBot Java repository via [Git](https://github.com/UnitTestBot/UTBotJava.git)